1739616529/1739616529/README.md

   <br />

-  Hi, I'm a Senior Developer, with outstanding experience in various fields, such as web and mobile, cryptocurrency.
+  Hi, I'm a Senior Developer, with outstanding experience in various fields, such as web and mobile.

 I'm familiar with windows software | MacOS software | web app | android app | ios app

-I have developing sites using React, Nextjs, Laravel, WordPress, and much more.
+I have developing sites using React, Nextjs, and much more.

 Especially I have rich experience with the latest Javascript frameworks such as Node/Express, React, and Vue.